Our values drive our curriculum design to enable endless possibilities and success.

 - Our school community will demonstrate respect for each other at all times

-- We will promote strong British Values and celebrate everyone’s differences (Strong and consistent PSHE)
+- We will promote strong British Values and celebrate everyone’s differences (Strong and consistent PSHE, Rights Respecting School)

-- We will respect our environment and provide the most engaging, stimulating environment we possibly can, both in and out of the classroom
+- We will respect our environment and provide an engaging, stimulating environment, both in and out of the classroom

 - We will be proud of ourselves and each other and share and celebrate our success

-- All staff will respect and fully engage in the schools drive to give our children outstanding teaching and learning; they will commit to understand and support the SDP to achieve this in a short period of time
+- All staff will respect and fully engage in the schools drive to give our children outstanding teaching and learning; they will commit to understand and support the SDP and Personal Growth Plan to achieve this

 - We will celebrate and support difference.
 Equal opportunities and inclusion is at our core and is about giving all pupils equal chance to access learning – not about treating everyone the same.